SuLab/DrugMechDB/CurationGuide.md

 YAML was chosen as a human friendly serialization standard for the content of DrugMechDB.
 YAML meets the primary goal of machine readability and human-interoperability, important for the process of expert curation.
 [For more information on the YAML standard, please follow this link](https://yaml.org/).

+See [this sample](sample.yaml) for an example record, properly formatted in YAML.

 ### Components